 Threats Are All Around Us

-Not to be all doom and gloom, but decision makers need to be realistic about the many ways that a business and itsinformation security can be compromised.
+Decision-makers need to be up to date about the many ways that a business and its information security can be compromised.

 Hurricane Katrina.
 Hurricane Ivan.
 Hurricane Irma.
 Hurricane Maria.
 The Gulf Coast is no stranger to natural disasters.